Hussla/Recipe-Ingredient-Catalogue/presentation.md

 4. **Consistent Interface**: Uniform prompt styles and response formats
 5. **Performance Transparency**: Visible timing and progress indicators

-This comprehensive CLI design ensures that users—whether students, lecturers, or end-users—can easily navigate the application's functionality whilst experiencing the robust architecture and sophisticated error handling that underpins the system.
+This CLI design ensures that users can navigate the application's functionality whilst experiencing the architecture and error handling that underpins the system.

 ---